atomist/sdm-local/README.md

 Use the following command to create a new SDM:

 ```
-atomist new sdm
+atomist create sdm
 ```

 This will create a new SDM instance in a git repository on your local drive, by default under `<user home>/atomist/<org>`.

-In order to see what's happening across all your automation clients, start a local lifecycle listener.
+In order to see what's happening across all your automation clients, start a local listener to the Atomist lifecycle feed.
 This plays the same role as Atomist lifecycle in Slack, showing activity on your repositories.
 The console will display messages:

 ```
-atomist listen
+atomist feed
 ```

 *Optional*: You likely want CD for your own SDMs.
 (Otherwise, you can start and stop them yourselves, for example in your IDE.)
 SDM CD requires special support as an SDM would need to shut itself down to deliver itself.
 Thus there is a command to run a dedicated SDM to deliver other SDMs.
 Start it as follows: